thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

 ).selector('.calculator-results');
 ```

-In the code above you're creating a new Interactor called "Calculator result", which [extends the base HTML Interactor](https://frontside.com/interactors/docs/create-first-interactor#extending-an-interactor), and specifying its selector: `.calculator-result`.
-You can organize your Interactors in dedicated directories and files, but for simplicity I added this interactor on top of the spec file.
+In the code above you're creating a new Interactor called "Calculator result", which [extends the base HTML Interactor](https://frontside.com/interactors/docs/create-first-interactor#extending-an-interactor) and specifies its selector as `.calculator-result`.
+(You can organize your Interactors in dedicated directories and files, but for simplicity I added this interactor on top of the spec file.)

-Now, let's use the new `calculator-result` Interactor to check that clicking on the digit buttons types their corresponding value on the results panel:
+Let's use the new `CalculatorResult` Interactor to check that clicking on the digit buttons results in their corresponding value appearing in the results panel:

 ```ts
 it('should show inputted numbers in the result box', () => {